mrchurches/Auction/README.md

 # Auction Smart Contract

 This repository contains a Solidity smart contract for an auction system, developed as the final project for Module 2 of the Ethereum Developer Pack course.
-I built this contract to learn about smart contract development, focusing on secure bidding and refund mechanisms.
+I built this contract to learn about smart contract development.
 The contract is deployed on the Sepolia testnet and verified with source code.

 ## Contract Details